Pet Sounds: Backing tracks

-Backing track sessions typically lasted at least three hours, with Britz recalling that most time was spent refining sounds, as Wilson knew "exactly" which instruments he wanted and insisted on assembling all musicians simultaneously, despite the financial impracticality.
-By layering combinations of instruments (such as multiple types of keyboards) playing in unison, slight tuning discrepancies between them produced a chorusing effect, a phasing texture unattainable through electronic means.
+Backing track sessions typically lasted at least three hours.
+Britz recalled that most time was spent refining sounds, as Wilson knew which instruments he wanted and insisted on assembling all musicians simultaneously, despite financial impracticality.
+By layering instruments (such as multiple types of keyboards) playing in unison, slight tuning discrepancies between them produced a chorusing effect, unattainable through electronic means.

 Wilson characterized himself as "sort of a square" around these musicians, starting with each instrument's sound individually, typically beginning with keyboards and drums, followed by violins if not overdubbed.
 Sessions lacked pre-rehearsals, and he usually arrived with only rudimentary musical drafts.
 (Note: Wilson retained his musical ideas mentally until recording sessions and rehearsed individual sections rather than full arrangements, leaving the musicians unfamiliar with complete songs until tracking began.
 Accordionist Frank Marocco recalled the process as initially chaotic, though Wilson consistently unified the elements to match his vision by the session's conclusion.
 Despite the seemingly improvised workflow, Wilson adhered to pre-session plans developed during hours of solitary piano work.)
 He typically composed full arrangements mentally but conveyed them through shorthand notation prepared by session musicians, with separate charts for different instrumental groups.
-His approach relied on the musicians' improvisational skills; instead of detailed written scores, he hummed or vocalized parts during recording.
-Blaine recalled using basic chord charts handwritten on standard paper, which Wilson photocopied for the group; they would adjust parts based on his feedback during takes.
-While maintaining creative control, he welcomed additional input from these musicians and occasionally retained their mistakes if he felt they enhanced the recording.
+His approach relied on their improvisational skills; instead of written scores, he hummed or vocalized parts during recording.
+Blaine recalled using handwritten chord charts, which Wilson photocopied for the group; they would adjust parts based on his feedback during takes.
+While maintaining creative control, he welcomed additional input and occasionally retained mistakes if he felt they enhanced the recording.